Playgroups are beneficial for children, families and communities.

 The sense of community that results in participation in a playgroup promotes feelings of belonging and connectedness.
 This has been shown to have a positive effect on children’s and family mental health.

 Given parents set up and run local playgroups, they benefit from development opportunities and greater community connection.

 Community playgroups make a unique contribution to Australian society – and have done so for more than 40 years.

 “It is good for them [my children] to learn how to play together, share things and to learn with their friends.
 I think that going to playgroup helps children, especially before they go to kindergarten and school.”

 The early years are crucial to a child’s development.

 When facing parenting challenges, isolation or development issues, playgroup can be a valuable source of support.

 For families with young children who have an Autism Spectrum Disorder (ASD) or who present with ASD-like characteristics, PlayConnect is a facilitated playgroup specifically designed to provide extra support.

 There is evidence to support the value of playgroups.
-Find out more in our 40 Years of Playgroup: Celebrating Our Story of Connecting Communities or on our research page.
+Find out more in our 40 Years of Playgroup: Celebrating Our Story of Connecting Communities.